codeaudit/SayKitSDK/Tour/05-conversation-topics.md

 # Conversation Topics

-Let's talk for a moment about mobile app design.
+At this point, we've know more than enough to be dangerous.
+We can build apps that ask questions, understand commands, and can make any sound they want.

+But where should all of this conversational UI logic code go?
+If try to build a conversational agent with just a flat `SAYCommandRecognizerCatalog` and a simple `SAYSoundBoard` in our app delegate, we're going have a monolithic monster on our hands as our app grows.

+## Keep 'em Separated

+We need a better separation of concerns.
+Not only do we need to keep UI logic distinct from the business logic, but we also need to keep the UI logic underlying distinct app features from each other.

-Most apps are built upon patterns that revolve around graphical interfaces. iOS applications typically follow the MVC paradigm: Model-**View**-Controller.
-While other developers may prefer alternative patterns, such as MVVM (Model-**View**-**View**Model).
-Still, the view is a top-level component in all of the well-known patterns, so view code is typically well-separated from the rest of the app's data and logic.
+When it comes to graphical UI development, there are well-established patterns to handle this.
+For example, Apple designed it's UIKit classes to encourage iOS developers to follow the MVC paradigm (Model-View-Controller), so view code is typically well-separated from the rest of the app's data and logic.
+In addition, the `UIView` class supports a hierarchical structure, so a view is only directly responsible for a describing part of the scene: it can delegate the lower level details to its subviews.

-Since there's no established off-the-shelf design patterns for audio interfaces, conversational apps tend to evolve with a more ad hoc structure.
-As the apps grow, the seams start to show and the code becomes difficult to maintain.

-If the app has multi-modal interface (both visual and audio), a more MVC-style architecture is typical, but the audio interface code still tends to seep all over the place.

-One of SayKit's major goals is to make writing well-structured audio UI code as natural as visual UI code.
-Conversant Labs doesn't have the [Gang of Four](https://en.wikipedia.org/wiki/Design_Patterns) on the payroll, so we're not trying to invent a new universal-modality design pattern, but we do hope to provide tools to support conversational apps that are modular, maintainable, and intuitive.
+We need something similar, but it should be concerned with the speaker and mircophone, not the display and touch sensors.
+We need something conversationally-oriented and capable of keeping distinct topics seperate.
+We need **Conversation Topics**.

 ## The `SAYConversationTopic` class

 In UIKit on iOS, the primary building block for the graphical interface is the `UIView`; the analogous class in SayKit is called the `SAYConversationTopic`.
 Let's consider what could be considered `UIView`'s three major roles:

 1. Declaring visual output:
 2. Handling screen input:
 3. Managing the interface hierarchy:

 The `SAYConversationTopic` has the same roles, but with different audio-specific manifestations.